Abigail/Abigail.github.io/Src/Trapped/running_rabbit.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% visits every square on the board using a pattern which vaguely resembles a Pacman.
+On the Square Spiral, the %%PIECE%% visits every square on the board using a pattern which vaguely resembles a Pacman.

+#### Diamond

+The %%PIECE%% slowly spirals outward, visiting all squares on the board.
+On each revolution, the %%PIECE%% moves only %%FERZ%% moves, except for a single %%WAZIR%% move, moving the piece one step outward.

 ### Wedge

 #### Folded

 On the Folded Wedge, the %%PIECE%% escapes to the upper right by visiting the three right most squares on each row.
+A six step loop moves the piece two squares forward and to the right, resulting in an escape velocity of \(\frac{\sqrt{2}}{3}\).

 #### Flat

 On the Flat Wedge, the %%PIECE%% escapes to the upper right by visiting the right most square on each row.
+This gives an escape velocity of \(\sqrt{2}\).